A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: MARL for Sequential Decision Making in MAIDs

-\textbf{Centralized Training and Decentralized Execution.} As discussed in Remark~\ref{rmk:solve-cyclic-relevance-graph}, the only way to address \textit{cyclic relevance graphs} is enabling two agents' decision making to be matched.
+\textbf{Centralized Training and Decentralized Execution.} As discussed in Remark~\ref{rmk:solve-cyclic-relevance-graph}, one way to address \textit{cyclic relevance graphs} is enabling two agents' decision making matched.
 One solution is transforming a cyclic relevance graph to a \textit{component graph}, where each \textit{maximal strongly connected component} (SCC) is regarded as a supernode~\cite{de2023graph}.
-More specifically, a maximal SCC consists of all the decision variables forming a cyclic relevance graph at each timestep.
-Koller and Milch~\cite{koller2003multi} showed that solving the acyclic component graph\footnote{A component graph is always acyclic~\citep{cormen2022introduction}.} by the generalized backward induction algorithm can reach an NE.
-This is in coincidence associated with the \textit{centralized training and decentralized execution} (CTDE) employed to reach the maximum cumulative team rewards in Markov games~\citep{oliehoek2008optimal,littman2001value}.
-In summary, CTDE can be seen as an MARL learning paradigm to address the non-stationarity dilemma of vanilla IL algorithms existing in the self-organization paradigm, rather than switching to other MARL interaction paradigms.
+More specifically, a maximal SCC consists of all the decision variables that form a cyclic relevance graph at each timestep.
+Koller and Milch~\cite{koller2003multi} showed that solving the acyclic component graph\footnote{A component graph is always acyclic~\citep{cormen2022introduction}.} using the generalized backward induction algorithm can reach a Nash equilibrium when the MAID model is provided.
+This is associated with the \textit{centralized training and decentralized execution} (CTDE)~\citep{albrecht2024multi}[Ch.
+9.1.3] applied in the model-free MARL setting.
+In summary, CTDE can be seen as an MARL learning paradigm to address the non-stationarity dilemma of vanilla IL under the \textbf{self-organization} paradigm, rather than switching to other MARL interaction paradigms.